← Previous · All Episodes · Next →

 Matt Heywood:

 You can put it on a truck that doesn't have refrigeration.
 So it's like no one has ever done this before, so it was fun to do something where you you don't really have any other resources to lean on because it's something totally new.
-And so that was really fun, that first go up position, and I decided to go back for a second round at the same place because even though only 8 months had passed, it felt like the company was in a totally different stage.
+And so that was really fun, that first go up position, and I decided to go back for a second round at the same place because even though only eight months had passed, it felt like the company was in a totally different stage.
 When I first went there, it was, like, very much the beginning stages, a lot of raising capital and trying to get prototypes to kind of prove the concept.
 And then when I came back later, there was a whole team of engineers, a whole office and workshop and everything.

 Matt Heywood: